Nusa Penida Itinerary For 3 Days: Tips + Best Places!

 Crystal Bay itinerary Nusa Penida

-Crystal Bay is described by every travel blogger and his aunt one of the best things to do in Nusa Penida.
+Crystal Bay is described by every travel blogger and his aunt as one of the best things to do in Nusa Penida.
 Honestly?
 I wasn’t blown away.
 After Atuh Beach, it felt kind of boring.
 It’s more touristy, less dramatic… meh.
 But for a chill session, you might enjoy it.

 I didn’t snorkel at Crystal Bay during my stay on Nusa Penida but I’ve since visited again as a boat trip from Nusa Lembongan.
 The gorgeous coral and wide variety of marine life can be seen by swimming in from the shore – they stole the show for me.